backlogs/www/_posts/en/1997-01-01-usage-scrum-master.markdown

 ## Planning a sprint

 Redmine has versions but no sprints and Backlogs just reuses the versions construct for sprints.
 We're not big fans of this set-up, but we haven't really found a solution that we liked yet.
 So, for now, to define new sprints, go to your project, click _Settings_ > _Versions_ and create a new version.
+The date you enter here will be the sprint end date; the sprint start date must be entered from the main _Backlogs_ tab.
+Click on the sprint header to edit its name, start- and end dates.

 ### Elaborate on stories